orthorhombic/uSGP30/README.rst

     co2eq_ppm, tvoc_ppb = sgp30.measure_iaq()
     print(co2eq_ppm, tvoc_ppb)

 Measurements should be taken periodically, for example, in an indefinite :code:`while` loop equipped with suitable delays.
-A 1 second interval for the actual SGP30 measurements is recommended by the datasheet to facilitate the sensor's operation of its internal dynamic baseline compensation algorithm.
+A 1 second interval for the actual SGP30 measurements is recommended by the Sensirion SGP30 Datasheet to facilitate the sensor's operation of its internal dynamic baseline compensation algorithm.
 This *likely* means that ESP32 deepsleep - where the microcontroller is offline for extended durations - is not conducive to optimal operation of the SGP30 sensor.

 Example - Measure CO2eq and TVOC Indefinitely
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~